Los Alamos National Laboratory Scientist 1 in Los Alamos, New Mexico

 Strong interpersonal and communication skills

-Demonstrated professional knowledge and experience in one or more of the following areas: numerical fluid and solid mechanics, material science, radiation hydrodynamics, plasma physics, turbulence, magnetohydrodynamics, high explosives, nuclear physics and engineering, neutral particle transport, and mesh optimization
+Demonstrated professional knowledge and experience in one or more of the following areas: numerical fluid and solid mechanics, material science, high explosives, and neutral particle transport

 Demonstrated knowledge and/or experience in the development of multi-physics scientific codes, including software engineering practices and user support

-Demonstrated proficiency with modern Fortran, C, and C++
+Demonstrated proficiency with modern Fortran, C, or C++

 Proven ability to work productively as a member of a team with minimal supervision; and the ability to satisfy customer requirements by making sound programmatic and technical decisions